88lex/sasync/README.md

 **The new version of sasync:**

+1. The config file is now **`sasync.conf.default`** in order to not overwrite your existing `sasync.config`.
+Check `sasync.conf.default` for new flags that you may need.
-1. **Auto calc how many SAs required**: Calculates the size of the SOURCE and DESTINATION for each pair in the set.* file, then estimates the number of SAs required based on the --max-transfer setting.
+2. **Auto calc how many SAs required**: Calculates the size of the SOURCE and DESTINATION for each pair in the set.* file, then estimates the number of SAs required based on the --max-transfer setting.
 If you wish to set the number of SAs manually, put a # before sacalc and unhash the `SAs=` line.
 Moved the sacalc function to an external file.
-2. **Flexible unlimited rclone flags in the set files**: Allows adding multiple rclone flags to each/all pairs in the set.* file.
+3. **Flexible unlimited rclone flags in the set files**: Allows adding multiple rclone flags to each/all pairs in the set.* file.
 Flags which conflict with default flags in the sasync script will override the defaults.
 Note that you can still add/change flags in the script if you want them to apply to all set.
-3. **MOVED ALL VARIABLES AND FLAGS TO A NEW CONFIG FILE - `sasync.conf`**:   Set global variables within the sasync.conf file including addding/changing as many global rclone flags as you like.
+4. **MOVED ALL VARIABLES AND FLAGS TO A NEW CONFIG FILE - `sasync.conf`**:   Set global variables within the sasync.conf file including addding/changing as many global rclone flags as you like.
-4. **rClone config check**: Checks if each SOURCE and DESTINATION in your set.* file are accessible.
+5. **rClone config check**: Checks if each SOURCE and DESTINATION in your set.* file are accessible.
 If not then sasync exits to let you fix it.
 Typically this is a typo or remote auth issue.
-5. **NEW FORMAT AND LOCATION (`sa-sets`) FOR SET FILES**: Allows the user to sync, copy or move for any SOURCE DESTINATION pair (first column of set.* file).
+6. **NEW FORMAT AND LOCATION (`sa-sets`) FOR SET FILES**: Allows the user to sync, copy or move for any SOURCE DESTINATION pair (first column of set.* file).
 Requires changing your set.* files if you were running a previous version of sasync
-6. **Skips identical source-dest pairs**: Skips a sync pair if source and destination are exactly equal in size, then moves on to the next sync pair.
+7. **Skips identical source-dest pairs**: Skips a sync pair if source and destination are exactly equal in size, then moves on to the next sync pair.
-7. **Very basic set file format check**: If there are too few items in any set.* line then the script aborts with an error.
+8. **Very basic set file format check**: If there are too few items in any set.* line then the script aborts with an error.

 **There are several files in the repo at the moment.**
 1. [OPTIONAL] **`install-sasync`** installs and sets permissions for sasync.